-- Casino Nueva Andalucía, is located in one of the prime tourist locations of Spain, Marbella.
-This casino hosted 10 gaming tables and 77 slot machines as of December 31, 2018.
-We believe this casino was the fourth largest of a total of 53 casinos in Spain, based on total revenues for the year ended December 31, 2018.
-The operating license for this casino has a term of 15 years and was renewed in January 2019 until September 2033. - Casino de Valencia, is located in the city center of Valencia.
-We believe this casino was the fifth largest of a total of 53 casinos in Spain, based on total revenues for the year ended December 31, 2018.
-The casino hosted twelve gaming tables and 130 slot machines as of December 31, 2018.
-The operating license for this casino will be eligible for renewal in November 2019. - Casino La Toja, in which we own a 50% interest, is located in La Toja, an historic spa resort area in Spain.
-Casino La Toja is a seasonal casino, attended mostly by tourists from Portugal and hosted 9 gaming tables and 19 slot machines as of December 31, 2018.
+• Casino Nueva Andalucía, is located in one of the prime tourist locations of Spain, Marbella.
+This casino hosted 10 gaming tables and 76 slot machines as of December 31, 2019.
+We believe this casino was the fourth largest of a total of 53 casinos in Spain, based on total revenues for the year ended December 31, 2019.
+The operating license for this casino has a term of 15 years and was renewed in January 2019 until September 2033.

+- Casino de Valencia, is located in the city center of Valencia.
+We believe this casino was the fifth largest of a total of 53 casinos in Spain, based on total revenues for the year ended December 31, 2019.
+The casino hosted twelve gaming tables and 138 slot machines as of December 31, 2019.
+The operating license for this casino is in the process of being renewed for a further period of 10 years. - Casino La Toja, in which we own a 50% interest, is located in La Toja, an historic spa resort area in Spain.
+Casino La Toja is a seasonal casino, attended mostly by tourists from Portugal and hosted seven gaming tables and 19 slot machines as of December 31, 2019.
 The operating license for this casino is perpetual. - Casino Las Palmas, which was acquired in February 2015, is located in the Canary Islands.
-This casino hosted seven gaming tables and 79 slot machines as of December 31, 2018.
+This casino hosted six gaming tables and 83 slot machines as of December 31, 2019.
+The operating license for this casino runs through June 2025. - Casino Costa Brava, which was acquired in July 2019, is located in Lloret.
+This Casino hosted eight gaming tables and 180 slot machines as of December 31, 2019.
 The operating license for this casino runs through June 2025.